itsyourgirlnicky/Prediciting-Contributions-of-Informal-Workers-to-the-SHIF/README.md

 By following these recommendations and addressing the identified limitations, this project can significantly contribute to the effectiveness and fairness of Social Health Insurance Fund contributions in Kenya’s informal sector.

-Link to Tableau Pulblic: https://public.tableau.com/authoring/Understanding_Kenyan_population/Dashboard1#1
+Link to Tableau Public: https://public.tableau.com/app/profile/cynthia.dalmas/viz/Understanding_Kenyan_population/Dashboard1

 ## How to deploy
  On the terminal run python app.py

-Run the url on the browser
+Run the URL on the browser